 Structural movement

-Repair category: 1
+Repair category:

-Notes: There was no evidence of any serious or ongoing movement within the limitations of inspection.
+Notes: There was no indication of any significant structural movement affecting the property.

-Dampness, rot and infestation Repair category: 3 Notes: There are areas of dampness to floors, walls and ceilings in various areas of the property.
-There is evidence of woodworm infestation to floors, joinery and linings in various areas of the property.
-A Timber/Damp Specialist should be instructed to carry out a full investigation of the property, including sub-floor areas.
-Any recommended repairs should be carried out using guaranteed methods.
+Dampness, rot and infestation Repair category: 3 Notes: There is evidence of woodworm infestation to timbers within the property.
+A Timber and Damp Specialist should be engaged to carry out the relevant treatments.
+There is evidence of dampness around both fireplaces.
+This should be further investigated.

 Chimney stacks

 Repair category: 2

-Notes: There are areas of cracking and worn render on chimney stacks.
+Notes: Weathered finishes and missing render coat requiring upgrading.